 However, business associates are also the number one cause of some major security breaches in healthcare.
 Cybercriminals admittedly have it in for the healthcare industry.
 It’s why most focus on finding weaknesses in the systems of the business associates.

 Working in the healthcare industry will automatically put your company at risk.
 Your best option to protect yourself is to understand the risks and pay attention to what you need to do.
-A HIPAA training for business associates will help with that moving forward.
+A HIPAA compliance training for business associates will help with that moving forward.

 Do a Risk Assessment at Your End